KAREN CRASTA

 Capstone Project Student (Aug 2022-May 2023)

-Silky is a talented final-year student from YaleNUS interested in studying chromosomal instability and extrapolating it to other systems such as neural circuitry.
+Silky joined us as a talented final-year student from YaleNUS interested in studying chromosomal instability and extrapolating it to other systems such as neural circuitry.
 She had previously carried out her Summer Research Project in our lab during April-July 2021 and is back from her exciting stint in the US.

 Nabilah Bte Abdul Rahman